Lichen: Fungi

 The fungal component of a lichen is called the mycobiont.
 The mycobiont may be an Ascomycete or Basidiomycete.
 The associated lichens are called either ascolichens or basidiolichens, respectively.
 Living as a symbiont in a lichen appears to be a successful way for a fungus to derive essential nutrients, since about 20% of all fungal species have acquired this mode of life.

 Thalli produced by a given fungal symbiont with its differing partners may be similar, and the secondary metabolites identical, indicating that the fungus has the dominant role in determining the morphology of the lichen.
 But the same mycobiont with different photobionts may also produce very different growth forms.
-Lichens are known in which there is one fungus associated with two or even three algal species.
+Lichens are known in which there is one fungus associated with multiple photobionts, such as a species of alga and a cyanobacteria involved in the same relationship, or multiple genotypes of the same alga.

 Although each lichen thallus generally appears homogeneous, some evidence seems to suggest that the fungal component may consist of more than one genetic individual of that species.

-Two or more fungal species can interact to form the same lichen.
+Two or more fungal species can interact to form a lichen assemblage.

-The following table lists the orders and families of fungi that include lichen-forming species.